What is global development delay?

 How to get the support you need

-Contact the Learning Disability Helpline, our advice and support helpline, for guidance and information about what support we can offer you.
+Contact the Learning Disability Helpline, our advice and support helpline, for guidance Guidance means being given clear instructions to be able to do something well. and information about what support we can offer you.